ON-LINE vs.

 not appear at all realistic.

-But even back then, a reel of film (obviously) contained a
+even back then, a reel of film (obviously) contained a

 finite number of these photographs, which became known as

-frames and they could be counted and marked in order to
+frames, and they could be counted and marked in order to

-locate various action or designate takes and edit points.
+locate various action or designate takes and edit

-With the advent of motorized film transports, this "frame
+points.With the advent of motorized film transports, this

-to the most important breakthrough in motion picture
+led to the most important breakthrough in motion picture

-history to that point, the "talkie".
+history, to that point, the "talkie".
 Film cameras - even

 today - do not record audio.
 And though early filmmakers